emisasal/rest-api-crud/README.md

 ## Cors

 The dependency `cors` (along with `@types/cors` as devDependency) enables cors to comunicate with a frontend running with a different port.

+## Logger

+The projet uses `morgan` http logger in "dev" (reduced details) mode for development and "common" for production (shows mor details).

 ## ToDo